datajerk/ctf-write-ups/wpictf2020/dorsia4/README.md

 print()
 ```

 Again, leveraging `networkx`, the shortest path (Dijkstra) is computed from `printf` to our gadget by changing one byte at a time.
 There is a 1/8 chance you'll get a `no path for you!` exception.
-This is the nature of ASLR.
+That is the nature of ASLR.
 There's ~4% chance you'll get a SIGSEGV with a valid path.
 Also the length of the path varies.
 For the lulz I did 1000 tests (locally) with the following results:

 ```
 # sed 's/SIGSEGV.*/SIGSEGV/' test1000.out | egrep "(path|SIG|WPI|dorsia4)" | sort | uniq -c | sort -r -n